MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

 It should be noted that the GPFS-policy runs have been operationally deployed since 2017.
 This has turned out to be *version 1* of the mirroring solution, and has achieved a mirroring to secondary clusters with approximately 20 minutes of delay in getting the data to the second system.
-Three years in, there is now an upgrade of the supercomputer clusters in progress with two new additional clusters online, The client is now using normal sarracenia methods to mirror from the old backup cluster to the new ones, with only a few seconds delay beyond what it takes to get to the backup cluster.
+Three years in, there is now an upgrade of the supercomputer clusters (called U1) in progress with two new additional clusters online, The client is now using normal Sarracenia methods to mirror from the old backup cluster to the new ones, with only a few seconds delay beyond what it takes to get to the backup cluster.

 It should also be noted that use of GPFS policy queries have imposed a significant and continuous load on the GPFS clusters, and are a constant worry to the GPFS administrators.
 They would very much like to get rid of it.
 Performance has stabilized in the past year, but it does appear to slow as the size of the file tree grows.
 Many optimisations were implemented to obtain adequate performance.